pvz22/Network_pleiotropy/README.md

 The "paramsweep.R" script contains analysis of the cis and trans pleiotropy comparisons using different significance and fold change cutoffs to construct the network from the Kemmeren dataset.

-The "permutations.R" script contains the code used to permute edges in the network, both maintaining and destroying the network degree distribution.
+The "permutationtests.R" script contains the code used to permute edges in the network, both maintaining and destroying the network degree distribution.